clulab/tomcat-text/README.md

 ## Output

-See below for an example of an output JSON message that is published to the message bus.
+Below is an example of an output JSON message that is published to the message bus.

 ```json